libmapper/webmapper/README.md

 ### Global Commands

-Lines representing inter-signal maps may be drawn between signals using drag-and-drop, and properties are set by first selecting the map(s) to work on and then setting properties using the map property editor described above.
-Maps can be selected by either clicking on them or 'crossing' them by clicking and dragging through the map.
-Hold down the `Shift` key to select multiple maps.

 | Shortcut              | Action                    |
 | --------------------- | ------------------------- |
 | cmd + 1-8             | Switch view               |